Urban Design & Planning Principal

-His work expanded to include major projects in urban, new town, and suburban settings within the United States and abroad.
-Internationally his work in Europe, Asia and the Middle East has demonstrated that community design with a focus on environmental sustainability and human scale can be adapted throughout the globe.
-Peter's current work throughout China is focused on developing standards and examples of Low Carbon Cities in Beijing, Chongqing, Kunming, Zhuhai and other major cities.
-Through design, innovation, publications, and realized projects, his 30 year practice has helped solidify a global trend towards the key principles of New Urbanism: that successful places — whether neighborhoods, towns, urban districts or metropolitan regions — must be diverse in uses and users, must be scaled to the pedestrian and human interaction, and must be environmentally sustainable.
+In recent years, Peter’s work expanded to include major projects in urban, new town and suburban settings within the United States and abroad.
+Internationally, his work in Europe, Asia and the Middle East has demonstrated that community design with a focus on environmental sustainability and human scale can be adapted throughout the globe.
+Through design, innovation, publications and realized projects, Peter has helped solidify a global trend towards the key principles of New Urbanism, which states that successful places — whether neighborhoods, towns, urban districts, or metropolitan regions — must be diverse in uses and users, must be scaled to the pedestrian and human interaction, and must be environmentally sustainable.
 These principles and more are documented in his most recent book, “Ending Global Sprawl: Urban Standards for Sustainable & Resilient Development,” written for the World Bank’s Global Platform for Sustainable Cities.